joone/fosscomics/content/posts/3. The Era of Commercial Computers/index.md

 ## Who should receive credit for the stored-program design?

 The historical record does not support attributing the architecture to any one person.
 It grew out of collaborative work on EDVAC by the ENIAC team, including Eckert and Mauchly, with important contributions from John von Neumann.
-However, because the widely circulated [First Draft of a Report on the EDVAC](https://en.wikipedia.org/wiki/First_Draft_of_a_Report_on_the_EDVAC) listed only von Neumann as its author, we still call this computer architecture the von Neumann architecture, even though he did not devise the design entirely on his own and the allocation of credit remains controversial.
+Because the widely circulated [First Draft of a Report on the EDVAC](https://en.wikipedia.org/wiki/First_Draft_of_a_Report_on_the_EDVAC) named only von Neumann as its author, the stored-program design became strongly associated with him and is still commonly known as the von Neumann architecture.
 Eckert and Mauchly helped usher in the era of commercial computing, but their company was not financially successful, neither man became widely known to the general public, and recognition of their contributions was complicated by decades of disputes over patents and historical credit.

 Commercial computer production expanded during the 1950s.
 IBM, already dominant in [punched-card](https://en.wikipedia.org/wiki/Punched_card%23IBM_punched_card_manufacturing) equipment, announced its first large-scale electronic computer, the [IBM 701](https://en.wikipedia.org/wiki/IBM_701), in 1952.